Thomas Dehler

 Thomas Dehler (14 December 1897 – 21 July 1967) was a German politician.
 He was the Federal Republic of Germany's first Minister of Justice (1949–1953) and chairman of Free Democratic Party (1954–1957).

 Early life

 Dehler was born in Lichtenfels in Upper Franconia, Bavaria.
 After graduating from grammar school in 1916, he fought in World War I.

-After the war, he studied medicine but soon switched to law and political science, which he studied in Munich, Freiburg and Würzburg.
+After the war, he studied medicine but soon switched to law and political science, which he studied at the Ludwig-Maximilians-Universität München, the University of Freiburg, and the University of Würzburg.
 He passed his state examinations in 1920 and 1923, respectively.
 In 1920, he attained his doctorate with the dissertation "The statement of grounds in penal verdicts".
-In these days (1923) he also became co-founder of an anti-antisemitic student fraternity "Südmark-Monachia" in Munich.
-In remembrance of his studies at Würzburg, he later, in 1948, joined the student fraternity "Humanitas" Würzburg as an Alter Herr (alumnus).
+In these days (1923), he also became co-founder of an anti-antisemitic student fraternity "Südmark-Monachia" in Munich.
+In remembrance of his studies at the University of Würzburg, he later, in 1948, joined the student fraternity "Humanitas" Würzburg as an Alter Herr (alumnus).

 After 1923, he worked as a solicitor in Munich and, after 1925, in Bamberg.

 In 1925, Dehler had married Irma Frank, a Jewish woman.